gvcallen/parax/README.md

 **Parax**, is a declarative, parametric modelling library built on top of [JAX](https://github.com/jax-ml/jax) and [Equinox](https://github.com/patrick-kidger/equinox).

 At its core, the library provides a `Parameter` class which can be set as fixed for training, as well as assigned arbitrary metadata.
-Core metadata includes assigning a name, description, scale, bounds, probability distribution and bijector (invertible transformation).

 | **Parax** |  |
 |-------------|-------|